haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/global_parameters.md

 - `concat`: Number of models to produce per job to send to the batch system.
 If set to a value above 1, multiple models can be calculated within one job.
 The default is 1.
 - `self_contained`: When set to `true`, this option will copy the CNS scripts and executable to the run folder, making it a self-contained run.
 The default is `false`.
 - `clean`: When set to `true`, clean the modules directory if the run succeeds by compressing or removing output files.
 The default is `true`.
-- `offline`: When set to `true`, completely isolate the haddock3 run & results from internet.
+- `offline`: When set to `true`, completely isolate the haddock3 run and results from internet.
 This option is useful when no internet connection is available.
 Default is `false`.
 - `debug`: By setting it to `false`, reduces the amount of I/O operations, often speeding up the process.
 When set to `true`, input files, intermediate files and output files are generated and kept, which is useful when tracking potential errors.
 The default is `false`.